-5.3.3 Fly wire systems
+6.3.4 Fly wire system

-The system is a high-integrity electrical pump trip circuit connecting the transport tank and the receiver tank via a simple two-wire plug in flying lead.
-The circuit is powered from the tanker end and broken, in the event of vessel overpressurization by the operation of some device on the tank.
+The system is a trip circuit connecting the transport tank and the receiver tank via a two-wire plug-in flying lead.

-The device can be a pressure switch or a rupture disc with a built in electrical wire or a separate membrane with built in electrical wire in series with the normal rupture disc.
+The device can be a pressure switch or a rupture disc with a built in electrical wire, or a separate membrane with built in electrical wire in series with the normal rupture disc.